How to participate in the program:

 1 - Made positive contributions to adult education community or made a positive impression while a student.

-2 - Contributed through volunteer work or other community projects.
+2 - Contributed through volunteer work in adult education or other community projects.

-1 - Achieved primary goal by completing adult education program.
+2 - Achieved primary goal by completing adult education program or programs.

-3 - Adult education achievement was a stepping stone to new goal/higher education/workforce training program.
+3 - Adult education achievement was a stepping stone to new goal/higher education goal/workforce training or career goal.

 1 - Direct relationship shown between adult education and improved personal life.